massgravel/Microsoft-Activation-Scripts/README.md

 ### Method 2 - Traditional (Windows Vista and later)

-1. Download the ZIP file from [GitHub](https://codeload.github.com/massgravel/Microsoft-Activation-Scripts/legacy.zip/master) or [Azure DevOps](http://dev.azure.com/massgrave/Microsoft-Activation-Scripts/_apis/git/repositories/Microsoft-Activation-Scripts/items?$format=zip).
+1. Download the ZIP file from this [Azure DevOps](https://dev.azure.com/massgrave/Microsoft-Activation-Scripts/_apis/git/repositories/Microsoft-Activation-Scripts/items?$format=zip) link.
-2. Right-click on the downloaded zip file and extract it.
+2. Right-click on the downloaded ZIP file and extract it.
 3. In the extracted folder, find the folder named `All-In-One-Version`.
 4. Run the file named `MAS_AIO.cmd`.
 5. You will see the activation options.
 Follow the on-screen instructions.